 Cybersecurity 101: How Do You Keep Client Data Safe?

 Over the past few years, there’s been a sharp uptick in the number of reported corporate hackings across the United States.
-Cybersecurity is growing industry, but so is hacking—and not the ethical kind.
-Hackers are increasingly targeting not only larger corporations, but smaller businesses and entrepreneurial companies as well.
+Cybersecurity is a growing industry, but so is hacking and not the ethical kind.
+Hackers are increasingly targeting not only larger corporations.
+But smaller businesses and entrepreneurial companies as well.
 Just want you wanted to hear, right?

 Just in 2017 alone, 61 percent of small businesses reported having their financial data breached.